-- (1) Maximum value at December 31, 2013 calculated by determining the difference between the closing price of the Class B subordinate voting shares underlying the options on the TSX at December 31, 2013 (\$27.65) and the exercise price of the options. - (2) Market or Payout Value calculated by multiplying the number of share units (RSUs and/or DSUs) held at December 31, 2013 by the closing price of the Class B subordinate voting shares on the TSX at December 31, 2013 (\$27.65).
+- (1) Maximum value at December 31, 2014 calculated by determining the difference between the closing price of the Class B subordinate voting shares underlying the options on the TSX at December 31, 2014 (\$15.88) and the exercise price of the options. - (2) Market or Payout Value calculated by multiplying the number of share units (RSUs, DSUs and/or PSUs) held at December 31, 2014 by the closing price of the Class B subordinate voting shares on the TSX at December 31, 2014 (\$15.88). - (3) The actual value of the DSUs on the payout date is based on the price of the Class B subordinate voting shares on the payout date and, accordingly, the amount of the final payout is not known until that time. - (4) For the purposes of this table the Market or Payout Value of PSUs has been calculated assuming a payout amount equal to 100% of the market value of the underlying shares.
+The actual payout amount for PSUs is equal to 0% to 200% of the market value of the underlying shares at the end of a three year vesting period (with the payout amount depending on Teck's TSR performance relative to the Performance Comparator Group), and accordingly the amount of the final payout is not known until the actual payout date.

-The table below shows the total number and value of DSUs held by each NEO as at December 31, 2013 and includes dividend equivalent DSUs credited since the date of the original DSU grants.
-See "Share Unit Plans" on page 72 for more detailed information regarding the DSU Plan and the valuation of DSUs.
+The table below shows the total number and value of DSUs held by each NEO as at December 31, 2014 and includes dividend equivalent DSUs credited since the date of the original DSU grants.
+See "Share Unit Plans" on page 87 for more detailed information regarding the DSU Plan and the valuation of DSUs.

-Name Number of Outstanding DSUs as at December 31, 2013 (#) Value of Outstanding DSUs (\$) ^{(1) (2)} D. R. Lindsay President and CEO 175,563 4,854,317 I.C.
-Kilgour Executive VP and COO 26,500 732,725 R. A. Millos SVP, Finance and CFO 146,676 4,055,591 P. C. Rozee SVP, Commercial and Legal Affairs 173,419 4,795,035 R. J. Vance SVP 9,204 254,491
+Name Number of Outstanding DSUs as at December 31, 2014 Value of Outstanding DSUs (\$) ^{(1) (2)} D. R. Lindsay President and CEO 181,583 2,883,538 I.C.
+Kilgour Executive VP and COO 36,182 574,570 R. A. Millos SVP, Finance and CFO 166,204 2,639,320 P. C. Rozee SVP, Commercial and Legal Affairs 183,711 2,917,331 T.C.
+Watson SVP, Project Development 0 0

-- (1) Value calculated by multiplying the number of DSUs held at December 31, 2013 by the closing price of the Class B subordinate voting shares on the TSX at December 31, 2013 (\$27.65). - (2) DSUs may vest but are not redeemable until the recipients retire, resign or their employment is otherwise terminated.
+- (1) Value calculated by multiplying the number of DSUs held at December 31, 2014 by the closing price of the Class B subordinate voting shares on the TSX at December 31, 2014 (\$15.88). - (2) DSUs may vest but are not redeemable until the recipients retire, resign or their employment is otherwise terminated.
 The value of the DSUs on the payout date is based on the price of the Class B subordinate voting shares on the payout date and, accordingly, the amount of the final payout is not known until that time.